 – Job Responsibility

-3 – If you struggle to find the right words then take the job description you have and take the words from that description and duplicate those same words in your resume.
+3 – If you struggle to find the right words, then take the job description you have taken and the words from that description and duplicate those words in your resume.
 Trained eyes are looking for that kind of information.

-TIP – State and Federal job applications are especially notorious for using this technique in choosing job applicants to interview.
+TIP —state and Federal job applications are especially notorious for using this technique in choosing interview candidates

-It is called transferable skills and those skills can keep you in the applicant pool or get you tossed out.
-If the skills you put down are NOT truly transferable, then you will look ignorant and lack good sense for listing them.
-It says that you did not read the job description before you applied and if you are sending out a lot of resumes it can be the kiss of death if the same person gets your resume twice for two different jobs.
+It is called transferable skills, and those skills can keep you in the applicant pool or get you tossed out.
+If the skills you put down are not transferable, you will look ignorant and lack good sense for listing them.
+It says that you did not read the job description before applying, and sending out many resumes can be the kiss of death if the same person gets your resume twice for two jobs.

 Example: from the website – 50 state jobs (dot)com:

-“Work closely with law enforcement, District Attorneys, Patient Attorneys, public advocacy organizations and other DHS agencies throughout the state, and the Oregon State Police, Drug Enforcement Division, whose role it is to enforce the program’s statutes and rules.
-Monitor, track and/or respond to:”
+“Work closely with law enforcement, district attorneys, patient attorneys, public advocacy organizations, and other DHS agencies throughout the state, as well as the Oregon State Police and Drug Enforcement Division, whose role is to enforce the program’s statutes and rules.
+Monitor, track, and respond to:”

-Buzz words to use from this job description paragraph – “Work closely with,” “role it is” “to enforce the program’s statutes and rules,” “Monitor, track and/or respond to”
+Buzz words to use from this job description paragraph – “Work closely with,” “role it is,” “to enforce the program’s statutes and rules,” “Monitor, track, and respond to.”

 4 – Make sure you match the job description and your bullet points in the same order so that you are using what the employer considers to be important with what you consider to be important – If the job description lists a hierarchy of duties, have your resume bullets in the same hierarchy of importance.

-5 – Sell yourself.
-Do you truly want a beginning position in a company, or would you be over-qualified, get bored and quit if you had to start at the beginning with those parameters?
+5 —ell yourself.
+Do you truly want a beginning position in a company, or would you be overqualified, get bored, and quit if you had to start at the beginning with those parameters?

-6 – Do your homework.
-Go online and find out what the company you are applying for really does and create more than one resume.
-Use your research for a better resume.
-Write a cover letter directly targeting specific niches, specific keywords, specific duties, specific companies and divisions within companies – Know who owns the company and some one thing about that person.
+6—Do your homework.
+Go online and find out what the company you are applying for really does, and create more than one resume.
+Use your research to improve your resume.
+Write a cover letter targeting specific niches, keywords, duties, companies, and corporate divisions.
+Know who owns the company and what you think about that person.
 Ask for an interview in your cover letter.

-Example: “I am available for an interview Monday through Wednesday, _______ (date) from 8:00 am-12:00 noon.
-Please contact me at ____________ (phone, email) to arrange a date and time to discuss my qualifications and your needs.”
+Example: “I am available for an interview Monday through Wednesday, _______ (date) from 8:00 a.m. to 12:00 noon.
+Please get in touch with me at ____________ (phone, email) to arrange a date and time to discuss my qualifications and your needs.”
 “I look forward to hearing from you.”

-One woman I know was thrilled to see an opening for a company she just loved and could not wait to apply for the job.
+One woman I know was thrilled to see an opening for a company she loved and could not wait to apply.
 With about half an hour of research, she found out that they were horrid to work for and found a better position with one of their competitors in a position she still has and still loves ten years later.

-7 – Call you references AHEAD OF TIME.
-Make sure you have the current phone number, address and email information on your Professional and Personal reference sheet.
-You would be so completely surprised how quickly out-of-date these things become and how FEW people bother to check their information for accuracy.
-This step should be a no-brainer, but sadly it is not.
+7—Call your references AHEAD OF TIME.
+Ensure you have your phone number, address, and email information on your Professional and Personal reference sheets.
+You would be completely surprised how quickly these things become outdated and how few people check their information for accuracy.
+This step should be a no-brainer, but sadly, it is not.

 TIP – Send a copy of your resume to your references so they know what to say on your behalf (coach them).